dockette/adminer/README.md

 ### Prolog

-There are few variants of this adminer image:
+There are few variants of this adminer image, mostly based on Alpine Linux:

 - full (mysql, pgsql, sqlite, mongo)
 - mysql (only)